Engine Tuning

 Therefore a friend's help was requested to depress the accelerator fully, where the new true full throttle cable bracket position is found and set.
 The new result is: -

-Notice the distance difference? and that the rubber insulator can be re-inserted so that it does not fall out to mess with the throttle.
-So it didn't have to be cut after all
+the rubber insulator can be re-inserted so that it does not fall out to mess with the throttle.
+So

 The old setting before this was realized is: -